JacobRex/limitlessrpg/docs/index.md

 Then there was hit points — they never felt right.Taking 5 damage means nothing when you have 50 HP.A knife-wielding stranger in an alley should be terrifying, even to a trained soldier, but 1d4 damage in most games is pathetic!
 Abstract Wound systems kind of worked, but get pretty complicated.
 That’s why I created [Deadly Weapons](https://jacobrex.itch.io/deadly-weapons), where all weapons use 1 to 6 d10s for damage and take the highest roll.
 That way ever weapon has the potential to deal a lot of damage, making every fight feel like a real battle.

 Playing through a 3-hour combat never felt worth it, especially when most of my time was spent waiting!
-With Limitless's Combat mechanic, you can determine who hits, who misses, and initiative in one roll, eliminating have of the Combat checks!
+With LIMITLESS's Combat mechanic, you can determine who hits, who misses, and initiative in one roll, eliminating have of the Combat checks!
 Plus, it adds an element of surprise by randomizing initiative each round!

 Finally, there was Armor Class.
 Why is it only provided by armor and shields?
 In reality, swords and the like allow you to defend and attack, and I wanted a system that would account for that's why I created [Deadly Weapons'](https://jacobrex.itch.io/deadly-weapons) active defense system, where you roll to defend against and reduce incoming damage based on your equipment.
 A barbarian with a sword is no longer defenseless!

-I hope you enjoy Limitless as much as I do.
+I hope you enjoy LIMITLESS as much as I do.
 Now go forth and make great games!

 ## How To Use This
-Use Limitless in your game by adding the text "A [Limitless](https://jacobrex.github.io/limitlessrpg/) roleplaying game" somewhere in your document.
+Use LIMITLESS in your game by adding the text "A [LIMITLESS](https://jacobrex.github.io/limitlessrpg/) roleplaying game" somewhere in your document.

 ## Acknowledgements
 * Many influences from [The Black Hack](https://www.drivethrurpg.com/en/product/255088/the-black-hack-second-edition) by David Black